 Another potential factor in price is weight or specific model, and I haven't dealt with that yet.
 Small sample sizes limit how much further analysis I can do.
 So far it just seems there is a lot of variability in pricing.

 This ends our coverage of the K series cymbals produced in North America.
-We haven't yet touched on the K Custom series which started off as a specific model K Custom Ride within the K series (1987).
+We haven't yet touched on the K Custom series which started off as that specific model K Custom Ride within the K series (1987).
 Nor have we delved into the K Constantinople series which debuted in 1998.
 These will be accessed off the main Year by Year annotated timeline.

 go to Avedis by Years